Burke County, North Carolina: Education

-All of Burke County is in the Burke County Schools school district.
+All of Burke County is in the Burke County Public Schools.

 In popular culture

 Although never explicitly mentioned by name in the novel, the hideout of Robur-the villain in Jules Verne's Master of the World-is thought to be Table Rock Mountain in Burke County.

 The outdoor drama From This Day Forward has been performed annually in Burke County since 1968.
 It tells the story of the founding of the town of Valdese.

 Many scenes from the 1992 film Last of the Mohicans were filmed in Burke County.
 A full-scale fort was built next to the Linville boat access on Lake James for the filming.
 The fort was later destroyed and the land replanted with trees.
 Many of the extras who played settlers, British soldiers, and Native Americans were locals from Burke and surrounding counties.

 The final scene from The Hunt for Red October had the backdrop filmed on Lake James, while the actors stayed in Hollywood.

 In 2011, scenes for the Lionsgate adaptation of The Hunger Games were filmed near Hildebran, North Carolina, at the Henry River Mill Village.